essif-lab/framework/docs/terms/dictionary.md

 stage: draft
 hoverText: "Dictionary: an alphabetically sorted list of Terms with various meanings they may have in different contexts."
 glossaryText: "an alphabetically sorted list of %%terms^term%% with various meanings they may have in different contexts."
+date: 20210601
 ---

 ### Short Description
 <!--REQUIRED--in 1-3 sentences that describe the concept to a layperson with reasonable accuracy.-->
 A Dictionary is an alphabetically sorted list of terms and explanations.
 Each term may have multiple such explanations, which come from different %%scopes/contexts|scope%%.

 The %%terminology pattern|pattern-terminology%% provides an overview of how this concept fits in with related concepts.